-The Global 8000 aircraft is on track, with its expected entry into service in 2025(1).
-Introduced at the European Business Aviation Convention and Exhibition (EBACE) in 2022, the Global 8000 is the world's fastest and longest-range purpose-built business aircraft, with an industry-leading range of 8,000 nautical miles, an industry-leading top speed of Mach 0.94, and the only true four-zone cabin for an aircraft with this range.
+As it celebrated the 5th anniversary of the certification of its Global 7500 aircraft and the important milestone of 150 of these industry flagship aircraft manufactured, Bombardier also confirmed that the Global 8000 aircraft is on track, with expected entry into service in 2025(1).
+Introduced in 2022, the Global 8000 is the world's fastest and longest-range purpose-built business aircraft, with an industry-leading range of 8,000 nautical miles, industry-fastest top speed of Mach 0.94, and the only true four-zone cabin for an aircraft with this range.